Police play Gran Turismo to hone driving

 Lincolnshire Police sent four specialist officers to Silverstone in Northamptonshire to see if the extra tuition would be worthwhile.

-The drivers completed a lap of the track in a police car before practicing on Gran Turismo Sport to work on issues like oversteering or late braking.
+The drivers completed a lap of the track in a police car before practising on Gran Turismo Sport to work on issues like oversteering or late braking.

 They then returned to the track to try to improve their lap times.